mzdyb/network-configuration-as-code/README.md

-# Automating Network Configuration Management with Ansible
+# Automating Network Configuration Management with Ansible and Configuration as Code approach
 ## Introduction

 This project demonstrates an example of automating network configuration management using Ansible for multi-vendor network devices (Cisco & Arista).